Back To Top

 (Image credit: Future)

 Finding the best vacuum cleaner for your home and needs can hugely impact your cleaning habits.
-However, as Ideal Home's vacuum expert and having tested more vacuums than I can count, I've learned that different vacuums suit different people.
+However, as Ideal Home's vacuum expert and someone who has tested more vacuums than I can count, I've learned that different vacuums suit different people.
+And different houses.

-With the information, specs and first-hand reviews at my disposal, I've then been able to break down the best vacuum cleaners into my top-rated options to suit pet owners, families, and those with different floor types.
+With the information, specs, and first-hand reviews at my disposal, I've been able to break down the best vacuum cleaners into my top-rated options for those with different floor types, cleaning needs, and vacuum preferences.
 So, I have no doubts that your next vacuum is on the list below...

 Quick list